wcrandall/Mp3-Player/README.md

     * Open the .sln file with Visual Studio
     * Click Start
 * Option 2
+    * Click on the releases tab of the project in Github
+    * Click on the .exe file
+    * save the file
+    * open the folder it was downloaded into
     * Run the .exe file

 ## Note